dmunozv04/iSponsorBlockTV/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/dmunozv04/isponsorblocktv?logo=GitHub&style=flat)](https://github.com/dmunozv04/iSponsorBlockTV/releases/latest)
 [![GitHub Repo stars](https://img.shields.io/github/stars/dmunozv04/isponsorblocktv?style=flat)](https://github.com/dmunozv04/isponsorblocktv)

-Skip sponsor segments in YouTube videos playing on a YouTube TV device (see below for compatibility details).

-This project is written in asynchronous python and should be pretty quick.
+iSponsorBlockTV is a self-hosted application that connects to your YouTube TV app (see compatibility below) and automatically skips segments (like Sponsors or intros) in YouTube videos using the [SponsorBlock](https://sponsor.ajay.app/) API.
+It can also auto mute and press the "Skip Ad" button the moment it becomes available on YouTube ads.

 ## Installation